Building Quality of Life Through Engagement and Data

 "Feet on the Street"

-EHP advances community resilience efforts and environmental health through deep, granular community engagement and co-design processes that promote equitable community participation in planning and designing climate and quality-of-life solutions.
+EHP advances granular community engagement and co-design processes that promote equitable community participation in planning and designing quality-of-life solutions.

-We are the “feet on the street”, building trusted relationships, learning about lived experiences, and building data capture and modeling tool for effective collaboration and decision-making.
+We are the “feet on the street”, building trusted relationships, learning about lived experiences, and building data capture and modeling tools for effective collaboration and decision-making.

 I